 The 7 Qualities Of A Good Marketer

-1. Analytical capacity
+1. Analytical Capacity

 Digital marketing must always meet the company's goals.
 Therefore, a good marketer has to look beyond isolated data and identify key performance indicators (KPIs), i.e. metrics that indicate that global goals are being met.

 Digital marketers seek to build a connection between brands and users.
 Understanding a brand’s target audience and knowing how to communicate with them convincingly is essential.
-Likewise, the digital marketer is also responsible for maintaining the tone of the brand and for transmitting honesty and clarity at all times.
+The digital marketer is also responsible for maintaining the tone of the brand and for transmitting honesty and clarity at all times.
 Many brand reputation crises are nothing but simple communication failures.

 4. Visual editing